 - Training.
 All on-site users on the experiment need to go through the proper training.
 Some of the training can be done before arrival, and other training must be done on the first day at Fermilab.

 - Operational Readiness Clearance.
 All equipment must be reviewed for operational readiness after it has been installed but before it can be operated.

 All of the above steps must be done before the user is ready to work in one of the R&D facilities.

 1. Write a TSW

-Experimenters must have a Technical Scope of Work (TSW), which describes the project in detail the is appropriate for the scale of the effort.
-A TSW is a written plan put in place to establish a clear understanding of how an experiment will practically function and each party’s roles and responsibilities.
+After the initial discussions with the relevant facility coordinator(s) have taken place, the experimenters must write a Technical Scope of Work (TSW) which describes the project in detail.
+This written plan establishes a clear understanding of how an experiment will practically function and each party’s roles and responsibilities.